igorski/efflux-tracker/README.md

 ## What is it ?

 efflux is a JavaScript-based application that allows users to create music using user defined WaveTable synthesis, all inside a browser.
+All sounds are oscillator based, therefor Efflux is a modular synthesis environment, where the synths are driven by the tracker.

 ## Feature list

-- Create custom waveforms for multiple synth instruments
+* Create custom waveforms for multiple synth instruments
-- Directly edit instrument output using the pattern editor
+* Directly edit instrument output using the pattern editor
-- Copy / clone patterns for nice and easy arranging
+* Copy / clone patterns for nice and easy arranging
-- Save songs locally to continue working on them later or export / import them between devices
+* Save songs locally to continue working on them later or export / import them between devices
-- Enter notes using an attached MIDI controller and/or record them live during playback
+* Enter notes using an attached MIDI controller and/or record them live during playback

 ### Sounds cool, but I don't want to build from source, I just want to tinker with this!!